 If the patient does not have private insurance, they may need to cover the costs personally.
 Fortunately, medical cannabis is a Canada Revenue Agency eligible medical expense.

-Cannabis Standard charges a low monthly fee to users to access its research platform and preferred pricing from partner LPs.
 Reformulary Group does not make money from the sale of medical cannabis to patients, nor does receive any commissions from LPs or otherwise.
 Reformulary Group receives a flat fee from LPs to have their products included in the Cannabis Standard product selection list.

 Cannabis is currently available for medical use in the form of sublingual oils, oral capsules or tablets, and by vaporizing or smoking dried cannabis.
 Pre-mixed topical creams and edibles are not currently legal in Canada but may be prepared by patients themselves and used to administer their medical cannabis.
 Other medical cannabis product forms include suppositories, patches, nasal pumps and film strips however these are not currently legally available in Canada.